Turning to Time Sheet Technology

 Every business needs to keep track of the time employees spend at work.
 If your business has both salaried workers devoting time to specific projects, and hourly workers performing measurable productivity tasks, time tracking gets more complicated.
 Time sheet software apps can help by easily tracking simple and complex situations while factoring in overtime, sick leave, holidays, and other special circumstances.
 Electronic time sheets let you:

-- Track payroll time and project time.
+Track payroll time and project time.
 Record simple “time-in/time-out” attendance, plus hours spent doing billable tasks for individual projects, speeding up billing and invoicing.
-Customize fields and calculations to match your business needs and minimize manual data entry.
+Customize fields and calculations to match your business needs.
+Also, minimize manual data entry.

-- Make corrections instantly.
-Time sheet software lets you make a correction once and have it instantly populate all relevant fields and update calculations.
+Make corrections instantly.
+Time sheet software lets you make a correction once.
+It allows you to instantly populate all relevant fields and update calculations.
 This results in fewer errors and gives you the ability to approve changes immediately.

-- Generate reports for individuals, groups, or the whole company.
-Reviewing historical reports can give you insight into billing trends and labor costs and allow you to segment the data in a way that is most easily analyzed by you and your managers.
+Generate reports for individuals, groups, or the whole company.
+Reviewing historical reports can give you insight into billing trends and labor costs.
+This allows you to segment the data in a way that is most easily analyzed by you and your managers.

 Telecommuting and remote tracking

 By moving your time sheet tracking to a Web-based software system, you can be more flexible in hiring remote employees, and enjoy the cost saving advantages of telecommuting.

 When employees are not physically on the premises, time tracking becomes much more vague and difficult to monitor.
 Online time tracking allows your remote employees to log their hours in real time using their laptop, smartphone or other Internet-connected device, even if they are out in the field.
 This gives you more control over workers who you may physically interact with only occasionally.